 GWH Award for Excellence in Electrical Geophysics

-After a hiatus associated with the creation of the Hohmann Wannamaker Trust (HWT) we would like to draw your attention to the following call for nominations:
+After a hiatus associated with the creation of the Hohmann Wannamaker Trust (HWT) we now have two new awardees:

-The 2025 GWH Award will be given to an early-career scientist who is 10 or fewer years from their advanced degree at the close of nominations.
-Nominations, consisting of a brief description of accomplishments (two pages maximum), references to published work, and up to three additional supporting letters, should be sent to hohmannwannamakertrust@gmail.com.
+The 2025 GWH Award was given to two early-career scientists who are 10 or fewer years from their advanced degree at the close of nominations.

 The Award, sponsored by the Hohmann Wannamaker Trust, is conferred on a colleague nominated from the global geophysics community, and voted on by the HWT Trustees.
 The selection criteria have varied from Award to Award covering topics such as (but not restricted to):